pytask-dev/pytask/docs/source/tutorials/capturing_output.md

 allows capturing output from simple `print` statements as well as output from a subprocess started by a task.

+!!! seealso

+    [Manage logging](../how_to_guides/logging.md) for a dedicated guide to captured logs, live logs, log files, and logging configuration.

 ## Setting capturing methods or disabling capturing

 There are three ways in which `pytask` can perform capturing: